GCSEChemistry

 Describe and explain the process of esterification.
 [6 marks]

-Include the reactants, conditions, and the general reaction equation.
+Include the reactants, products, and conditions needed for the reaction.

-Explain how the presence of functional groups affects the properties of organic compounds.
+Explain how the structure of a molecule affects its boiling point.
 [4 marks]

-What is meant by the term 'saturated hydrocarbon'?
+What is meant by the term 'functional group'?
 [2 marks]

 Practice Quiz